Submit Article

 What Was the Outcome?

-Based on the court's findings, both Syed Abdul Mutalip bin Syed Sidek and Roetikno bin Shariff were convicted of the charge of drug trafficking under Section 5(1)(a) of the Misuse of Drugs Act, read with Section 5(2) of the Misuse of Drugs Act and Section 34 of the Penal Code.
+The High Court concluded that the prosecution had established all elements of the charge against both accused persons.
+Justice MPH Rubin found that Syed Abdul Mutalip bin Syed Sidek and Roetikno bin Shariff were in joint possession of 78.85g of diamorphine and that this possession was for the purpose of trafficking in furtherance of their common intention.
+The court formally convicted both men under Section 5(1)(a) of the Misuse of Drugs Act, read with Section 5(2) of the same Act and Section 34 of the Penal Code.

 Why Does This Case Matter?